SvenGroot/Ookii.CommandLine.Cpp/docs/Arguments.md

 `-ArgumentName` was the second positional argument, then value3 becomes the value for the third positional argument, because the value for `-ArgumentName` was already specified by name.
-If `-ArgumentName` is the first positional argument, this would cause an error (unless duplicate arguments are allowed in the options), because it already had a value set by `value`.
+If `-ArgumentName` is the first positional argument, this would cause an error (unless duplicate arguments are allowed in the options), because it already had a value set by `value1`.

 ## Required arguments